info@winheller.com+49 (0)69 76 75 77 80Mon. - Fri. from 8am to 8pm, Sat. from 8am to 5pm

 If the customs authorities have already initiated preliminary proceedings for a violation of the law, we conduct these proceedings and examine to what extent a fine or the forfeiture of a sum of money can be reduced.
 In many cases, this is possible if the company or organization reports the legal violation to customs itself.

 You want to lease staff to a German company or are interested in an AUG license?
 Whether you are a highly skilled professional seeking advice with regard to German employment law or you want to hire a temporary worker for your German company, we can assist you.
-Your expert for employee leasing services is Attorney Dr. Eric Uftring.
-He speaks English fluently and will be delighted to legally advise you on all issues of staff leasing in Germany.
-You can either contact us via e-mail (info@winheller.com) or phone (+49 69 76 75 77 80).
+Our experts for employee leasing services are here to help and advise you on all issues of staff leasing in Germany.
+You can either contact us via e-mail (info@winheller.com) or phone (+49 69 76 75 77 85 29).